Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning

-Finally, we would like to highlight that our VAI algorithm yields superior results not only on MARL environments, but also on rule-based Vicsek environment.
-This is done by approximating a value function using collected rule-based trajectories, then estimate the vulnerability of each agent via our proposed Bellman operator $\mathcal B^R_{\epsilon^i, \xi}$.
-In this end, we expect our work to have future impacts in rule-based complex systems with real-world impact, such as social networks \cite{kempe2003IM1, banerjee2020IMsurvey}.
+Finally, our VAI algorithm yields superior results on \textbf{both MARL and rule-based systems}.
+In rule-based environments, we approximate a value function from collected trajectories, then use our Bellman operator to estimate each agent's vulnerability.
+Our work could have a future impact on rule-based complex system with real-world impact, such as social networks\citep{banerjee2020IMsurvey}.

-\textbf{Computational Efficiency:} While our VAI requires training an additional function in Proposition \ref{regbellman}, the overall computation cost is on par with our baselines.
+\textbf{Computational Efficiency:} While our VAI requires training an additional function in Proposition \ref{regbellman}, we find the overall computation cost is on par with baselines.
 See full results in Appendix. \ref{comptime}.

 \textbf{Results with Different $\epsilon$:} Under different perturbation budget $\epsilon$, our VAI-RL and VAI-Greedy consistently outperform other baselines.
 See full results in Appendix. \ref{diffeps}.